-Chia seeds compose almost all of the essential nutrients such as protein, omega-3 fatty acids, antioxidants, dietary fiber, vitamins and minerals critical to optimum growth and development in right proportions.
+Chia seeds compose almost all of the essential nutrients that deem critical to optimum growth and development such as protein, omega-3 fatty acids, antioxidants, dietary fiber, vitamins and minerals at right proportions.

-Being an oil seed; chia is rich in calories.
+Being an oilseed; chia is rich in calories.
 100 g seeds provide 388 calories.
-However, much of their calories come from polyunsaturated fatty acids (PUF).
-Chia seeds compose an excellent proportion of omega-3 to 6 poly-unsaturated fats; in the recommended ratio of 1:4.
+However, much of its calories come from polyunsaturated fatty acids (PUF).
+Chia seeds compose excellent proportion of omega-3 to 6 poly-unsaturated fats; in the recommended ratio of 1:4.

-An essential omega 3-fatty acid in chia is α -linolenic acid (ALA).
-Studies found that omega-3 fatty acids such as ALA by virtue of their anti-inflammatory actions help lessen blood pressure, coronary artery disease, strokes and breast, colon, and prostate cancers risks.
+The essential omega 3-fatty acid in chia is α -linolenic acid (ALA).
+Studies found that omega-3 fatty acids such as ALA by virtue of their anti-inflammatory actions help lower blood pressure, coronary artery disease, strokes and breast, colon, and prostate cancers risks.
 Adequate quantities of omega-3's in the diet may be essential for normal development and maturation of nervous system in infants and young children.